jamiieq/Homework_1/README.md

-Completed the wrong homework that was upload on canvas ( I dont know why: but my piazza notifications where going to my junk mail).
+Completed the wrong homework that was uploaded on canvas ( I don't know why: but my piazza notifications were going to my junk mail).
 I attached the wrong hw pdf anyways so if there is time to go over that would be great!
-Started the right homework a little late so I wasnt able to completely finish the last question.
+Started the right homework a little late so I wasn't able to completely finish the last question.
+Had trouble actually validating the statecharts in python.